OoriData/Toolio/README.md

 Toolio is an OpenAI-like HTTP server API implementation which supports structured LLM response generation (e.g. make it conform to a [JSON schema](https://json-schema.org/)).
 It's also really useful for more reliable tool calling.
 It's based on the MLX framework for Apple Silicon (e.g. M1/M2/M3/M4 Macs), so that's the only supported platform at present.

+Call it tool-calling, function-calling, agentic framework based on schema-driven output, or guided generation, or steered response.

 Builds on: https://github.com/otriscon/llm-structured-output/

 <table><tr>